-Millersville offers graduate assistantships to prospective and currently enrolled graduate students who have been formally admitted into a master's degree program.
+Millersville offers graduate assistantships to prospective and currently enrolled graduate students who have been formally admitted into a master's or doctoral degree program.
 Graduate assistants are assigned to an academic department or administrative office on-campus, usually relating to the student's area of study.
 Eligible students can benefit from an assistantship because the experience serves as a contribution to a graduate student's intellectual development.
 An assistantship also entitles a graduate assistant to a tuition waiver and a bi-weekly stipend during the academic year.

 The majority of our graduate assistantships are full-time whereby the graduate assistant would work twenty (20) hours per week in the position.
 A tuition waiver of 24 credits per year and a stipend of $5,000 per year are awarded to full-time first year GAs.
 A limited number of part-time graduate assistantships are available whereby the graduate assistant would work ten (10) hours per week in the position and receive half of the tuition waiver and stipend.
 Students interested in applying for a graduate assistantship should submit a completed Graduate Assistantship Application and Information packet that will be subject to review on a competitive basis.